 Routes to the Chinese markets

-There are different trading methods for Chinese businesses (B2B) and Chinese consumers (B2C) within both China and in your local market either over the internet or visitors from China.
+There are different trading methods for Chinese businesses (B2B) and Chinese consumers (B2C) within China and in your local market, either over the Internet or with visitors from China.

-Before you start, look at your business and product / service branding in China.
-If your business branding is not registered in China, we recommended you correct this ASAP.
-All your Chinese marketing can be undermined by another company; either Chinese or overseas, by registering your business brand(s) in China and reproducing your products /services locally.
+Before you start, look at your business and product/service branding in China.
+If your business branding is not registered in China, we recommend you correct this ASAP.
+Another Chinese or overseas company can undermine all your Chinese marketing by registering your business brand(s) in China and reproducing your products /services locally.

-For more information on registration of your trademarks in China, please see, Chinese Intellectual property
+For more information on registering your trademarks in China, please see Chinese Intellectual Property.

-In addition, if you are selling goods inside China your product(s) may require local certification, e.g. power supplier need CCC certification.
-While it the responsibility of the Chinese importer to check and apply for any required certificate it may be appropriate for your business to be part of the certification process so that you have ownership of the final documentation.
+In addition, if you are selling goods inside China, your product(s) may require local certification.
+For example, a power supplier needs CCC certification.
+While it is the responsibility of the Chinese importer to check and apply for any needed certificate, it may be appropriate for your business to be part of the certification process so that you own the final documentation.

 Generally, this does not apply to products purchased from outside China and posted to a consumer in China.
-The major excpection to this rule is power rating; China voltage is 220V/50HZ.
-This is different to the many countries, including UK, EU, USA.
+The major exception to this rule is power rating; China's voltage is 220V/50HZ, which differs from many other countries, including the UK, EU, and USA.

-There are many Chinese citizens visiting and been educational world-wide.
-This is normally where an interest in your locally marketed starts.
+Many Chinese citizens visit and are educated worldwide.
+This is usually where an interest in your locally marketed starts.

-People visiting your local market can see your products in the context of use, look and feel.
-Often this will be shared on Chinese social media and interest can grow.
+People visiting your local market can see your products in terms of use, look, and feel.
+This information is often shared on Chinese social media, and interest can grow.

 Chinese people like purchasing from overseas suppliers as they feel the quality is better and the branding is genuine.

-Developing business relationships with Chinese social media users with large followers will greatly help with sales in your local market.
-Engage with your local Chinese customers and supply them with your internet contents links.
+Developing business relationships with Chinese social media users with large followers will significantly help sales in your local market.
+Engage with your local Chinese customers and supply them with your internet content links.
 Allow pictures to be taken.
-If you have your brand registered in China, you are protected long term.
+If your brand is registered in China, you will be protected in the long term.

-Some products require a view / demonstration helps understanding; an internet media presence is critical e.g. video, on line brochure, CGI (computer-generated imagery), etc. hosted where the Chinese market can see it in China.
+Some products require a view/demonstration to help them understand; an internet media presence is critical, e.g., video, online brochure, CGI (computer-generated imagery), etc., hosted where the Chinese market can see it in China.

-Therefore, Access to China is developing WiTravel and B2B66 in mainland China.
-Taking your product information into the heart of China.
+Therefore, Access to China is developing WeTravel and B2B66 in mainland China and taking your product information into the heart of China.

 Your local market; direct Chinese sales